PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 This example shows the difference between a **Singleton**, a **Dynamic** and a **Prototype** service.

-Singleton are instantiated only once.
+**Singleton** services are instantiated only once.
 They are then shared across all kontainer instances.
-Dynamic services are instantiated for each kontainer instance.
+**Dynamic** services are instantiated for each kontainer instance.
+**Prototype** service are instantiated each time they are requested from the kontainer.

 You will see that: